commercelayer/contentful-gatsby-demo/README.md

 We used Gatsby as the SSG, Contentful to manage content and Commerce Layer to add ecommerce to the site.
 This stack lets creatives and developers build any customer experience; content editors publish outstanding content and merchants manage their business and fulfill orders through the ecommerce platform.

 The next steps could be to add full-text search capabilities using a tool like [Algolia](https://www.algolia.com/) or build a customer account section where they can see their order history, manage their address books, and wallets.

-Instead of using the Commerce Layer hosted checkout, we could also develop a custom checkout experience through the [API](https://docs.commercelayer.io/api/), to fully match our branding requirements.
-Just note that in this case, we would need to grant more permissions to our channel application, removing the public access.
-This means that we would need to add some server-side component to our application, at least to manage the channel authentication and safely store its client_secret.